PA Program Admissions Frequently Asked Questions

-Currently, interviews are held during the week and are an all-day event.
-Through a series of program interactions, individual interviews, applicants will be assessed on non-cognitive factors such as, but not limited to: understanding of the role of the PA, compatibility with the program and profession, professionalism, communication, ethical decision making, problem solving, teachability and critical thinking skills.
+Currently, interviews are held during the week.
+Through a series of program interactions, individual interviews, applicants will be assessed on non-cognitive factors such as, but not limited to: interpersonal skills, understanding of the role of the PA, compatibility with the program and profession, professionalism, communication, ethical decision making, problem solving, teachability and critical thinking skills.

-Admissions decisions are made at the conclusion of the interview day and applicants are notified within 2 weeks of their interview of our decision.
+Admissions decisions are made at the conclusion of the interview day and applicants are notified within two weeks of their interview of our decision.

 14. How many seats are available vs. how many apply?

 The program receives over 1,000 applications a year for 40 seats.
 Previous trends have shown close to 90-100 applicants a year are invited for an interview.
 The program does interview for an alternate list, but the alternate list is only active for the current application cycle and does not fill up seats in the next class.